Ricotta and Oat Flour Cookies

 in

-The ricotta and oat flour cookies are rustic treats with an imperfect shape, because you make them by hand without using molds, but they are incredibly delicious.
+The ricotta and oat flour cookies are rustic little treats with an imperfect shape, because you shape them by hand without molds, yet they are incredibly delicious.

-The ricotta combined with the fragrant oat flour has created a perfect match, making them ideal for genuine and healthy breakfasts or snacks.
+Ricotta combined with fragrant oat flour creates a perfect pairing, making them ideal for wholesome and healthy breakfasts or snacks.

-Suitable for those who want to indulge in cuddles and lightness without neglecting taste and indulgence.
+Perfect for when you want moments of comfort and lightness without sacrificing taste and indulgence.

-They contain no butter but excellent extra virgin olive oil.
+They contain no butter but use excellent extra virgin olive oil.

-If you love making simple cookies and treats, check out these other recipes right below:
+If you enjoy making simple cookies and treats, check out these other recipes below:

 • Preparation time: 10 Minutes